Signs and Symptoms

 Retrognathia

-It is a condition affecting the lower jaw.
+Retrognathia is a condition affecting the lower jaw.
 The lower jaw is set further back than the upper jaw, giving what appears to be a large overbite.
 In some cases it may be treated with orthodontic treatment and/or surgery.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom […]

 Read more